panguojun/Coordinate-System/README.md

 # Coordinate System

 ### *Introduction*
-*Coordinate system transformation is often performed using a matrix, but as a mathematical object, the matrix is not customized for coordinate system changes, and the matrix is too mathematical and the meaning is ambiguous.*
+*Coordinate system transformations are typically achieved using matrices.
+However, matrices are not specifically designed for coordinate system changes, and their mathematical nature can lead to ambiguity.*
-*Tensors are too abstract not only difficult to grasp but also difficult to quantify by computer, and a concept specially designed for coordinate system transformation is required.*
+*Tensors, while more tailored to coordinate system transformations, are often too abstract and challenging for both human comprehension and computer quantification.
+Therefore, there is a need for a concept that is specifically designed for coordinate system transformations. *
-*This article introduces a simple and easy-to-understand coordinate system object and its algorithm.*
+*This article presents a straightforward and easily understandable coordinate system object and its corresponding algorithm.*
 ## Definition
 A coordinate system in three-dimensional space consists of an origin plus three orientation axes and three scaling components.
 Corresponding to the three transformations of displacement, rotation, and scaling, respectively.
 We define a structure: